mckoss/wordle-guesser/README.md

   - By replacing a few of the 2nd-guess words, this can be reduced to 22 words: savvy mamma jazzy watch vaunt paper jerky miner liver diver jiffy dimly hilly muddy hunky fuzzy mummy puppy wound vouch jolly goner
-- Without knowing the responses a-priori, what would be the best 2 or 3 words to guess first?
+- Without knowing the responses a-priori, what would be the best 2 words to guess first?
+I calculate as `COLES` and `RIANT`.
+This reduces to an average of 4.4 words possible after these predetermined guesses.

 ## Tweaking the algorithm to optimize either the average or maximum number of guesses.